 The audit will not result in any recommendations that force you to make substantial lifestyle changes.
 Most are simple suggestions that can be done quickly and affordably.
 One of the most common suggestions is to repair leaks in your ductwork.
 When there are cracks, leaks or gaps in your ducts, air escapes into areas unnecessarily, wasting conditioned air in your attic or crawlspaces.

 For more ideas on how to improve your home’s efficiency or to schedule an energy evaluation for your home, contact Ernst Heating & Cooling.
 We have proudly served the Edwardsville area since 1951.

 Our goal is to help educate our customers about energy and home comfort issues (specific to HVAC systems).
-For more information about energy evaluations and other HVAC topics, download our free Home Comfort Resource guide.
+For more information about energy evaluations and other HVAC topics, visit our blog.